-Tax isn’t a very exciting topic for most people but it does become exciting when you consider how much money you may be able to put back into your own pocket simply by making a few small adjustments.
-This year the income tax return deadline for 2019 is the 31st of October 2020.
-If you file and pay your taxes online, the deadline is usually mid-November however this year, Revenue has decided to further extend this deadline to Thursday, 10 December 2020.
+Tax isn’t a very exciting topic for most people but it does become exciting when you consider how you might reduce your tax bill and put money back into your own pocket simply by making a few small adjustments.
+This year the income tax return deadline for 2020 is the 31st of October 2021.
+If you file and pay your taxes online through ROS, the deadline is November 17th, 2021.

-Here we’ve compiled 5 Tips on how you can reduce your 2019 tax bill …
+Here we’ve compiled 5 tips on how you can reduce your 2020 tax bill …

-Tip 4 – PAYE earners with less than €5,000 of additional taxable income may be able to file a FORM 12 rather than a FORM 11 This avoids a 4% PRSI charge and your tax liability can be collected by reducing future tax credits.
+PAYE earners with less than €5,000 of additional taxable income may be able to file a FORM 12 rather than a FORM 11.
+This avoids a 4% PRSI charge and your tax liability can be collected by reducing future tax credits.

 Click here to download your 60 Second Pre-Tax Financial Health Check